 The HTML5 Report Viewer renders its content through the Reporting HTML Rendering mechanism.

-The layout and styling are based on pure HTML5 templates and CSS3 styles and is fully customizable.
+The layout and styling are based on pure HTML5 templates and CSS3 styles and are fully customizable.
 The default implementation supports mobile as well as desktop browsers.
-The responsive layout adapts itself to the device display for best viewing experience.
+The responsive layout adapts itself to the device display for the best viewing experience.
 You can customize its visual appearance by using the Kendo UI themes.

-- The recommended troubleshooting approach is to use the Telerik Fiddler Everywhere or other debugging proxy tool.
-Fiddler enables you to check the requests, their responses and statuses by navigating to Inspectors > Request/Response > Raw.
+- The recommended troubleshooting approach is to use the Telerik Fiddler Everywhere or another debugging proxy tool.
+Fiddler enables you to check the requests, their responses, and statuses by navigating to Inspectors > Request/Response > Raw.
 In this way, you can check requests made to the Reporting REST service and determine if its URLs are correct and if the relative paths are correctly resolved.
 Depending on the way the application is hosted, you may need to adjust relative paths.